6 Best Video Special Effects To Elevate Your Visual Content

 2) Motion Graphics

 Motion graphics add animation to existing still photography to transform your assets into new video content.
-This technique can animate any number of photos and often uses on-screen text or voiceover to drive messages home
+This technique can animate any number of photos and often uses on-screen text or voiceover to drive messages home.

-RELATED: 4 Ways to Repurpose Assets for Video Marketing
+Related: 4 Ways To Repurpose Assets for Video Marketing

 This visual effect is perfect for:

-• Direct Response Social
+• Social media

-• Social Commerce
+• Social commerce

 3) Stop-Motion Animation

 Stop-motion is an animation technique that creates a video from a series of still photos edited together in post-production.
 It’s an excellent option to consider if you want to bring an element of surprise, quirk, or fun to your video ad.
-To achieve fluid motion, stop-motion artists use 24 individual shots per second, which parallels the standard frame rate for live-action videos.
-The longer your concept is, the more still photographs you’ll need to take.

 While stop-motion is technically achieved through video post-production editing, it’s different from the other video techniques here as it requires a specific shoot, so you can’t simply repurpose existing still photography with stop-motion